 Objective: To determine whether exposure to traffic-related pollutants is associated with ALS diagnosis.

-Design, Setting, and Participants: We used prospectively collected data from the Danish National Registers system from 3,939 ALS cases diagnosed between 1989 – 2013 and matched on age, sex, date of birth and vital status to 19,298 population-based controls.
-We used predictions from validated spatio-temporal models to assign 5-year average exposures prior to ALS diagnosis at residential addresses of study participants, specifically nitrogen oxides (NOx), carbon monoxide (CO), elemental carbon (EC), and fine particles (PM2.5).
+Design, Setting, and Participants: We used prospectively collected data from the Danish National Registers system from 3,939 ALS cases diagnosed between 1989 – 2013 and matched on, sex, year of birth and vital status to 19,298 population-based controls free of ALS at index date.
+We used predictions from validated spatio-temporal models to assign 5-year average exposures prior to ALS diagnosis at present and historical residential addresses of study participants, specifically nitrogen oxides (NOx), carbon monoxide (CO), elemental carbon (EC), and fine particles (PM2.5).
 In this population-based case-control study, we used a Bayesian hierarchical conditional logistic model and adjusted for potential confounders to estimate the overall traffic association, the joint association with the 3 traffic-related pollutants (NOx, CO, and EC), as well as pollutant-specific associations.

 Main Outcome Measure: Adjusted odds ratio for ALS diagnosis associated with 5-year average overall traffic and specific traffic-related pollutant exposure.